 - Identify trigger points for making key management decisions for timing of supplementation and gauge effectiveness of supplementation e.g. ‘when cattle liveweights plateau, start feeding supplement’ or ‘when pasture dry matter digestibility reaches 50%, start feeding’.

-- Demonstrate the effectiveness of remote camera equipment to monitor water trough levels and pasture condition remotely.
+- Demonstrate the effectiveness of remote camera equipment and remote water level sensing technologies to monitor water trough levels in extensive beef production systems.

 - Increase producer understanding of changes in pasture quality and subsequent impacts on animal liveweight performance.

-- Shared knowledge and experience with the wider industry.
+- Share knowledge and experience with the wider industry.

 Progress to date